My travel guide customized

 - 3 days

 - Culture / Heritage

-A weekend in Algiers is so short, this city is so full of wealth.
-For this stay, you will discover the capital's must-see places, and take advantage of a last day to take a step back in time with an excursion to archaeological sites
+A weekend in Algiers remains short, so much this city abounds in riches.
+For this stay, you will discover the must-see places of the capital, and enjoy a last day to take a leap back in time with an excursion to archaeological sites

 Loading in progress...

 You will be able to modify it at will in the editor

 Details of the stay: Overview of the wealth of Algiers - 3 days